DinikaSen/Lexiacal_-_Syntax_Analyser/Readme.md

-# Scanner and Parser Genaration
+# Scanner and Parser Generation

 This is a lexical analyser genarated using flex and a sysntax analyser genarated using bison for the language (named C-) specified below.